bitdump/BLHeli/BLHeli_32 ARM/README.md

 ## Test code

-Currently there is no test code published
+Currently there is no general test code published

 ## Discussion threads